wso2-extensions/identity-conditional-auth-entgra/docs/files/adaptive_script.md

 ### Adaptive script parameters description

-`getDeviceInfoEntgra` function is used to verify if the current device registered under the current logged-in user and returns the following parameters with data.
+`getDeviceInfoEntgra` function is used to verify if the current device is registered under the current logged-in user and returns the following parameters with data.